-12. Psychology: Psychology is the scientific study of human behavior (derived from the Greek word 'psyche' meaning breath, spirit, or soul and 'logos' means 'study'), mental processes, and how they are affected and/or affect individuals or groups physical state, mental state, and external environment.
+- Psychology: Psychology is the scientific study of human behavior (derived from the Greek word 'psyche' meaning breath, spirit, or soul and 'logos' means 'study'), mental processes, and how they are affected and/or affect individuals or groups physical state, mental state, and external environment.
 Its goal is to describe, understand, predict, and modify behavior.
 Though it is largely concerned with humans, the behavior and thought of animals is also studied.
 Library and Information Centers have to provide information service based on user needs.
 But the users have different psychological temperaments, which makes knowledge of human psychology important in library and information science (LIS).
 The human psychology helps the Library and Information Science professional to understand the user correctly, analyze his/her problem or need precisely to provide the specific information in a form most suitable to him/her, and to treat the user appropriately.
-The knowledge of psychology is also important in designing and developing an information retrieval system as it helps to select a term which majority of the users is likely to use.

-13. Sociology: Sociology, the study of the social lives of humans, groups, and societies, is sometimes defined as the study of social interactions.
+The knowledge of psychology is also important in designing and developing an information retrieval system as it helps to select a term which majority of the users is likely to use. - Sociology: Sociology, the study of the social lives of humans, groups, and societies, is sometimes defined as the study of social interactions.
 It concerns itself with the social rules and processes that bind and separate people not only as individuals, but as members of associations, groups, and institutions.
 Library is a social institution.
-In Library and Information Science, sociology examines the legal and social aspects of information processing, transfer and use.

-14. Statistics: Statistics is concerned with the collection, classification, analysis and interpretation of numerical facts or data.
+In Library and Information Science, sociology examines the legal and social aspects of information processing, transfer and use. - Statistics: Statistics is concerned with the collection. classification, analysis and interpretation of numerical facts or data.
 Statistics obtains data from a study of a large quantity of numerical data which need not be exact but should approximate the true value.
 Statistical methods in Library and Information Science help in improving the existing services of the library.
 The statistical analysis is used to assess the users' needs and ascertain their views on library services as well as to measure productivity of library staff, to justify the need of reference service to compute cost benefit analysis and to carry out library performance evaluation and so on.

-Library and Information Science and other traditional subjects are inter-linked.
+Library and Information Science and other traditional subjects are interlinked.
 It is a fact that other traditional subject benefit from information science.
 But in return it also gives its best to other subjects.
-It takes the sole responsibility of the literary heritage of other subjects via its document collection, conservation and preservation, dissemination and uses and by this way also helps in their subsequent generation of new information.
+It takes the sole responsibility of the literary heritage of other subjects via its document collection, conservation and preservation, dissemination and uses and by this way it also helps in their subsequent generation of new information.
 Again, it is only the library that manages the literary heritages on which our modern civilization exists.
 Without the help of Library and Information Science, the society will again move to the traditional days of human civilization.
 In the case of the electronic environment, much of the information available over the internet as a whole is the product of the Library and Information Science or devised in consultation with the help of the Library and Information Science professional.

 Information science is a discipline that investigates the properties and behaviour of an information.
-Disciples where information science has a relationship includes; chemistry which is the science of matter; computer science which is the study of computation; economics which is the branch of social science that deals with production and distribution, education which encompasses learning and teaching; law which is a combination of rues and principles; linguistic which is the scientific study of human language; mathematics which is the science of dealing with quantity, form and measurement , just to mention a few.
-From what you have learnt from this unit, you should be able to give the definition and explanation of information science and its relationship with other disciplines such as chemistry, computer science, economics, law, education, linguistics, logic, management and mathematics.
+Disciples where information science has a relationship includes; chemistry which is the science of matter; computer science which is the study of computation; economics which is the branch of social science that deals with production and distribution, education which encompasses learning and teaching; law which is a combination of rules and principles; linguistic which is the scientific study of human language; mathematics which is the science of dealing with quantity, form and measurement, just to mention a few.